Women in Iran: Qajar era

-Pahlavi Dynasty
+Pahlavi era

 Female Iranian PhDs in front of Tehran University's reactor, 1968.
 Text: "A quarter of Iran's Nuclear Energy scientists are women".

 The Pahlavi Shahs were the rulers of Iran between 1925 and 1979 and they introduced many reforms concerning women's rights.
 An example of an early reform introduced by Reza Shah was the Kashf-e hijab, the "forced unveiling of women by a special decree on January 8, 1936, which, as the name suggests, involved the police force pulling the hijab away even from religious women, by force."
 Women's involvement in society in general increased.
 Iranian women increasingly participated in the economy, the education sector, and in the workforce.
 Levels of literacy were also improved.
 Examples of women's involvement: women acquired high official positions, such as ministers, artists, judges, scientists, athletes, etc.

-Under Reza Shah's successor Mohammad Reza Shah many more significant reforms were introduced.
-For example, in 1963, the Shah granted female suffrage, and soon after women were elected to the Majlis (the parliament) and the upper house, and appointed as judges and ministers in the cabinet.
-In 1967 Iranian family law was also reformed which improved the position of women in Iranian society.
+Under Reza Shah's successor, Mohammad Reza Shah, many more significant reforms were introduced.
+For example, in 1963, the Shah granted female suffrage, and soon after women were elected to the Majlis (the parliament), the upper house and appointed as judges and ministers in the cabinet.
+In 1967, Iranian family law was also reformed which improved the position of women in Iranian society.
 It was included in the civil code and was designed to protect wives, children and female divorcees.
 The general thrust of the reforms was to promote equality between men and women in society.

 The Family Protection Laws of 1967 and 1973 required a husband to go to court to divorce rather than the proclamation of the triple talaq, "I divorce thee" three times, as stipulated by traditional sharia law.
 It allowed a wife to initiate divorce and required the first wife's permission for a husband to take a second wife.
 Child custody was left to new family protection courts rather than automatically granted to the father.
 The minimum age at which a female could marry was raised from 13 to 15 in 1967 and to 18 in 1975.

-Throughout the Pahlavi period, female advancements in education and labor were significant.
+Throughout the Pahlavi era, female advancements in education and labor were significant.
 From 1965 to 1966, the percentage of illiterate women dropped by 11%.
 However, this decrease in illiteracy had mainly taken place in the urban areas, which saw a decrease of 20% in illiteracy, while rural areas, by contrast, saw a decrease of 3%.
 This is most likely due to the increase of educational centers and universities across Iranian cities, mainly in Tehran and Abadan, during this time period.
 The increase in education among females led to an increase in female participation in various labor fields throughout the 1956–1966 period.
 Women began entering fields such as biology, agricultural studies, medicine, teaching, law, and economics among other fields, giving them more significant political power.
-In urban centers, the employment of women in Abadan, Tabriz, and Esfahan increased, with the latter two seeing significant increases in female labor.
+In urban centers, the employment of women in Abadan, Tabriz, and Isfahan increased, with the latter two seeing significant increases in female labor.
 Interestingly during this period, female employment in Tehran dropped slightly.